Xilinx/Vitis-AI/src/vai_quantizer/vai_q_pytorch/README.md

 In this conda environment, python version is 3.8, pytorch version is 1.13 and torchvision version is 0.14.
 You can directly start our "resnet18" example without installation steps.
 A new Conda environment with a specified PyTorch version (1.2~1.13, 2.0) can be created using the script [replace_pytorch.sh](https://github.com/Xilinx/Vitis-AI/blob/master/docker/common/replace_pytorch.sh).
 This script clones a Conda environment from vitis-ai-pytorch, uninstalls the original PyTorch, Torchvision and vai_q_pytorch packages, and then installs the specified version of PyTorch, Torchvision, and re-installs vai_q_pytorch from source code.

+In the vai_q_pyTorch ROCM docker, the PyTorch environment is installed in the base conda environment, which is automatically activated upon starting the docker container.
+Therefore, there is no need to activate an additional conda environment.
+Additionally, it is important to note that, currently, switching pyTorch versions is not supported in the ROCM docker environment.

 - Copy example/resnet18_quant.py to docker environment
 - Download pre-trained [Resnet18 model](https://download.pytorch.org/models/resnet18-5c106cde.pth)
   ```shell